jeaye/blog.jeaye.com/_drafts/2015-09-27-parenscript-ajax.md

 ```

 TODO: talk about dispatch-table
-**NOTE:** Many hunchentoot examples and tutorials will use `'acceptor` instead of `'easy-acceptor`.
+**NOTE:** Many Hunchentoot examples and tutorials will use `'acceptor` instead of `'easy-acceptor`.
 Do *not* do this unless you know what you're doing.
 Nothing will work.

 Now we can try connecting to the server, either through our browser, or simply via curl.